Valdorion/Flutter/README.md

-# eval - Quentin KASIMIRCZAK - EPSI CDA 1
+# Eval - Quentin KASIMIRCZAK - EPSI CDA 1

 A new Flutter project.